 Genetic Information Discrimination Laws

-In New York State, Article 26 of the Insurance Laws (ISC § 2615) and Article 79-l of the Civil Rights Laws (CVR § 79-l) discusses the limitations on consent when it comes to insurance releasing information about genetic testing.
+In New York State, Article 26 of the Insurance Laws (ISC § 2615) and Article 79-l of the Civil Rights Laws (CVR § 79-l) discuss the limitations on consent when it comes to insurance releasing information about genetic testing.

 Under the law, informed consent is required for genetic testing before information can be released.
 This also includes the confidentiality of the results of such tests, which in turn, prohibits the misuse of genetic information by health insurance companies.